 Set clear goals for the War Room

-The ultimate goal is to provide traction to as many posts that don’t have traction as possible, but other goals outside of that can be important in different facets of bolstering the administrative side of your Switchboard.
+The ultimate goal is to provide traction to as many posts that don’t have traction as possible, but other goals beyond that can be helpful too.
 Some example of clear goals for War Rooms include: